hapifhir/hapi-fhir-jpaserver-starter/README.md

     password: admin
     driverClassName: com.mysql.jdbc.Driver
 ```
 On some systems, it might be necessary to override hibernate's default naming strategy.
-The naming strategy must be set using spring.jpa.hibernate.naming.physical-strategy.
+The naming strategy must be set using spring.jpa.hibernate.physical_naming_strategy.

 ```yaml
 spring: